leungkean/GSMRL/README.md

 The psychology dataset (found in `data/psych_GSMRL.pkl`) is a dataset used to study the short-term stability and fluctuation of personality pathology.
-The dataset contains collected 30 daily ratings of manifestations of personality pathology (DPDS) rom 116 individuals over the course of 102 consecutive days.
+The dataset contains collected 30 daily ratings of manifestations of personality pathology (DPDS) from 116 individuals over the course of 102 consecutive days.
 The 30 DPDS ratings were then aggregated using multilayer factor analysis (MFA) and model fit statistics to create 9 daily domain scale.
 Scores of each domain scale are used as the target variable y in the AFA regression problem.